 In order to prevent the theft of HiPKI EV TLS CA private keys which could endanger the authenticity of the entire certificate, the private key must be destroyed at the end of the HiPKI EV TLS CA key lifecycle.
-Therefore, when HiPKI EV TLS CA completes the key renewal and HiPKI RCA issues a new HiPKI EV TLS CA certificate, after no additional certificates or CRL are issued (see Section 4.7), zeroization is done on the old HiPKI EV TLS CA private key stored inside the hardware cryptographic module to ensure that the old HiPKI EV TLS CA private key in the hardware cryptographic module is destroyed.
+Therefore, when HiPKI EV TLS CA completes the key renewal and HiPKI RCA issues a new HiPKI EV TLS CA certificate, after no additional certificates or CRL are issued (see Section 4.7), zeroization is done on the old HiPKI EV TLS CA private key stored in the hardware cryptographic module to ensure that the old HiPKI EV TLS CA private key is destroyed.

-In addition to destroying the old HiPKI EV TLS CA private key in the hardware cryptographic module, physical destruction of the backup secretly held IC card for the secret key is done during HiPKI EV TLS CA key renewal.
+In addition to destroying the old HiPKI EV TLS CA private key in the hardware cryptographic module, physical destruction of the splitted IC cards with a backed up key inside shall be done as well during the HiPKI EV TLS CA key renewal.

-If services are permanently not provided for one key stored in the module but it is still accessible, all private keys (already used or possibly used) stored in this cryptographic module are destroyed.
-After the keys in this cryptographic module are destroyed, the key management tools provided by this cryptographic module must be used again to verify that the above keys no longer exist.
+If services are permanent not provided by a cryptographic module but it is still accessible, all private keys (already used or possibly used) stored in that cryptographic module must be destroyed.
+After destroying the keys, the key management tools provided by this cryptographic module must be used to verify that the above keys no longer exist.

-If services are permanent not provided by the cryptographic module, all private keys used by that cryptographic module are erased from the cryptographic module.
+If services are permanent not provided by a cryptographic module, all used private keys stored in that cryptographic module must be erased from the cryptographic module.